• Recipes

 • It tastes like chocolate.
 Not sugar, not cocoa powder, not anything else.
 It tastes like luxurious chocolate

-• It is rich and moist without being heavy.
+• It is rich, moist and fudgy without being heavy.
 It is a hard balance to strike - getting a rich texture without making the cake muddy or dense, and this cake gets that balance just perfect.
 Each bite is absolutely decadent but you'll be able to eat a slice (or two) with no problem

 • The frosting is just pure perfection.
 It tastes like chocolate, not sugar, and has the perfect consistency which is spreadable but remains shiny and soft